 Have you seen a coat of arms and wondered what it all means?
 This post will list many of the symbols on a coat of arms that you will find and what they mean.
-I will cover the six different parts that help you to indetify a family, person, corporation or country.
+The coat is in fact divided into many different parts and I will go through each of them in this post.

 Acknowledgement: The images in this post have been kindly permitted by COADB.com.